ssahara/dw-plugin-linebreak2/README.md

 When you write multilined paragraph, line feed chars (remaining at end of each lines) are displayed as white spaces.
 This behavior may not be appropriate especially for CJK language - Chinese, Japanese and Korean documents.
 The LineBreak2 renderer can remove such unnecessary spaces between any full-width characters.

+### Formatting markup in headlines (experimental option)

+The **two backslashes** (`\\`) followed by a whitespace in headlines will be coverted to `<br>` linebreak.
+It is useful if you want to fold a longer headline into two or multilines at the given point in the headline phrase.
+Additionally, any formatting markup will become effective.

 ----